Council's customer service centres will be closed on Monday, 27 January for the Australia Day public holiday.

 Find the native title party or Aboriginal party for an area in Moreton Bay.
 These parties serve as the first point of contact for cultural heritage matters and Welcome to Country requests.

-Council has recently adopted its inaugural Innovate Reconciliation Action Plan, which marks an important step in Council’s long-term reconciliation journey.
-The adoption of the plan is a symbol of our commitment to reconciliation.
+We have recently adopted our Reconciliation Action Plan which marks an important step in our long-term reconciliation journey.

 Discover Welcoming Places at the Bribie Island, Caboolture, Deception Bay and Redcliffe libraries.
 These dedicated spaces invite you to find and share information about Aboriginal and Torres Strait Islander cultures.